dario-domi/Bayes-Linear-Emulation/README.md

 This repository provides downloadable R code to train a Bayes Linear Emulator of a complex computer model.

 ## Main Content
 Only the first file is needed for you to train your own emulators using the provided code.
-The other two files are however key to give context to Bayes Linear Emulation (if you are new to that) and explain how to use the provided code.
+The other two files are however key to give context to Bayes Linear Emulation (if you are new to that) and to illustrate how to use the provided code.
 * **`Emulation.R`**: Defines the function `BL.Emul`, which builds a Bayes Linear Emulator of an unknown function f.
 It will have to be sourced in your R session.
 * **`Documentation.pdf`**: Explains the setting of Bayes Linear Emulation and provides details about the arguments of `BL.Emul`.
 Read this!
 * **`Emulation_Example.R`**: This script steps you through the process of building an emulator of a function f over a 2D domain, using `BL.Emul`.
 Two emulators of the same function are built: one leaves all optional arguments of `BL.Emul` to their defaults, the other makes more tailored choices.
 The script is densely commented.